Graduating from college or university is a great accomplishment.

 There is no guarantee that your first job will pay enough to cover all your bills.
-What I can guarantee is that you’ll have work very hard to get what you want in life.
+What I can guarantee is that you’ll have worked very hard to get what you want in life.
 The real world requires you to hustle.

 You might even find yourself experiencing rejection starting out.
 Embrace it and use it to fuel your drive to work even harder.

-The only thing that stands between you and a successful career is a lot of unsuccessful years of hard work, sweat and some failure.
+The only thing that stands between you and a successful career is a lot of unsuccessful years of hard work, sweat, and some failure.
 The more prepared you are for this journey, the more likely you are to land on your feet, learn from your experience and make improvements going forward.

 You need to develop a competitive advantage and quickly.

 What do you have going for you right now?
 What differentiates you from the guy graduating next to you?
 What do you want for yourself in the future?
 What can you actually sell?